EdwinVW/dapr-workflow-demos/README.md

 # dapr-workflow-demos
-Contains demos using in my Dapr Workflow sessions.
+Contains the code for the demos I use in my Dapr Workflow sessions.